MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

 4. On the **Label** blade, in the **Set RMS template for protecting documents and emails containing this label** section, for **Select RMS template from**, select **Azure RMS** or **AD RMS (PREVIEW)**.

-    Typically, you will select **Azure RMS** and select AD RMS only when you must protect documents and emails with a key that is hosted on-premises.
-For example, this might be required for specific types of documents, for regulatory reasons.
-This configuration is sometimes referred to as "hold your own key" (HYOK) and requires you to have a working Active Directory Rights Management Services (AD RMS) deployment that has a single AD RMS root cluster that is configured for rights policy templates, and users are configured for single sign-on.
-Office 2010 is not support for this hold your own key scenario.

-    For documentation about AD RMS prerequisites and deployment information, see [Active Directory Rights Management Services](https://technet.microsoft.com/library/hh831364.aspx) in the Windows Server library.
-For more information about this hold your own key feature with Azure Information Protection, see the blog post [Azure Information Protection with HYOK (Hold Your Own Key)](https://blogs.technet.microsoft.com/enterprisemobility/).
+    In most cases, you will select **Azure RMS**.
+Do not select AD RMS unless you have read and understood the prerequisites and restrictions that accompany this configuration, which is sometimes referred to as hold your own key (HYOK).
+For more information, see [Hold your own key (HYOK) requirements and restrictions for AD RMS protection](configure-adrms-restrictions.md).

 5. If you selected Azure RMS: For **Select RMS template**, click the drop down box and select the template that you want to use to protect documents and emails with this label.